 “Quoth The Raven?” shouted WCIV celebrity Tom Crawford into the microphone from the front steps of the Dock Street Theater…

 “Nevermore!” responded the enthusiastic crowd waiting at the entrance in historic downtown Charleston.
 The doors opened and the ample crowd surged in.
-Thus began began Palmetto Goodwill’s annual Halloween Fund Raising Gala…a sparkling, fun event which they call “Nevermore Masquerade.”
+Thus began Palmetto Goodwill’s annual Halloween Fund Raising Gala…a sparkling, fun event which they call “Nevermore Masquerade.”

 The Edgar Allen Poe theme party started out easy enough and, according to my inside source, Charleston area politicos, third tier social trolls, and local media representatives appeared to be having a good time.

 Board members wore colorful costumes such as the “border crossing wetback on a donkey costume.”
 This guy provided mirth and merriment to the proceedings while he was being chased around by another board member in a border guard costume.
-It was hilarious until the donkey suit wetback guy tripped over a table leg and fell head first into a large five gallon punch bowl.
+It was hilarious until the donkey suit wetback guy tripped over a table leg and fell head first into a large five-gallon punch bowl.

 The $75 admission fee charged by our local Goodwill franchise kept riff-raff and undesirables (such as their own lower level employees) from attending.
-A strong police presence at the entrance insured that JESUS would not choose this particular venue as a place to kick off his return.
+A strong police presence at the entrance ensured that JESUS would not choose this particular venue as a place to kick off his return.

-It would be very bad PR if he did come back…only to commence his earthly cleanup campaign by whipping the living crap out of Palmetto Goodwill executives, their board of directors, and local television celebrities and station managers.
+It would be very bad PR if he did come back…only to commence his earthly clean-up campaign by whipping the living crap out of Palmetto Goodwill executives, their board of directors, and local television celebrities and station managers.

 If Jesus did pop up in this room (after getting a name tag at the registration desk) these silly fuckers would be jumping around like gophers in a cattle stampede caused by an approaching tornado.